homer0/jimpex/documents/migration-v8.md

 - The class constructor now has a single parameter that merges the previous `options` and all the injections.
 The injections are all inside an `inject` property.
 - The `middleware` method was renamed to `getMiddleware`.

+## Middlewares

+### ErrorHandler

+- The class constructor now has a single parameter that merges the previous `options` and all the injections.
+The injections are all inside an `inject` property.
+- The `showError` setting is now part of the `options`.
+- The `default` setting was renamed to `response`.
+- The `middleware` method was renamed to `getMiddleware`.

+### ForceHTTPS

+- The class constructor now has a single parameter that merges the previous `options` and all the injections.
+The injections are all inside an `inject` property.
+- The `middleware` method was renamed to `getMiddleware`.

+### HSTS

+- The `middleware` method was renamed to `getMiddleware`.

+### FastHTML and ShowHTML

+- The class constructor now has a single parameter that merges the previous `options` and all the injections.
+The injections are all inside an `inject` property.
+- The "attempt" to get the `htmlGenerator` service is now injected as a function, so it can be called when the middleware is actually used, thus, avoid "breaking" the lazy load of the service (and its dependencies).
+- The `middleware` method was renamed to `getMiddleware`.

+### VersionValidator

+- The class constructor now has a single parameter that merges the previous `options` and all the injections.
+The injections are all inside an `inject` property.
+- The `middleware` method was renamed to `getMiddleware`.